 - Create a new sale in POS & scan the item

 - Choose the payment method your customer would like to use (debit, credit, gift card, etc.)

 - Grab your terminal or card reader and manually input the sale amount into the terminal

-- Start the process of authorizing and accepting payment from the merchant services provider/acquiring bank
+- Start the process of authorizing and accept credit card payments from the merchant services provider/acquiring bank

 - In case the transaction is approved, retrieve the terminal and print receipts